verticalsoftware/vertical-cli/docs/intro.md

 - `char` and `string`
 - Temporal types: `DateTime`, `DateTimeOffset`, `TimeSpan`, `TimeOnly`, `DateOnly`
 - Misc types: `FileInfo`, `DirectoryInfo`, `Uri` and `Guid`
-- Arrays and any non associative `System.Collections.Generic` collection type.
+- Arrays and any non associative types and interfaces found in the `System.Collections.Generic` namespace.

 An application can configure conversion for an unsupported type using one of the following approaches:
 - Register a conversion function